moorhen-coot/Moorhen/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

 Hmmm... the carbonyl oxygen atoms are a bit close...
 Are there any other Ramachandran outliers in the area?

-   - To measure the distance between atoms, hold M and click on an atom, then (with "M" still pressed) click on another atom.
+   - To measure the distance between atoms, hold M and click on an atom, then hold M again and click on another atom.
 Press C to  clear all atom labels and measurements.

    - In the drawer, click on **Models and maps**,